pschool-in/curriculum/content/grammar/new-topics/verb-2.md

 ## Classify

-Drag and drop the words into appropriate box.
+Drag and drop the words into the appropriate box.

 ```
 Action words: sell, eat, sit, stand, write, read